April 30, 2013

-- By geography, revenues in Europe, Middle East and Africa (EMEA) rose 2%, revenues in the Americas were up 1% while revenues in Asia were flat.
+- By geography, revenues in Europe, Middle East and Africa (EMEA) were down 3%, revenues in the Americas were up 2% (down 3% organic), while revenues in Asia declined 2%.

-- Revenues decreased 2% with growth in Commodities & Energy and Foreign Exchange offset by desktop cancellations in Exchange Traded Instruments and Fixed Income.
+- Revenues decreased 6% with growth in Feeds & Analytics and Elektron Managed Services offset by legacy desktop cancellations primarily in Equities and Fixed Income.

 Governance, Risk & Compliance

-- Revenues grew 122% (16% organic) to $51 million driven by acquisitions, new sales and strong demand for risk and compliance solutions.
+- Revenues grew 8% to $55 million driven by new sales and continued strong demand across all risk and compliance segments.

-- Revenues increased 3%.
-US Law Firm Solutions grew 2% driven by a 12% increase in Business of Law revenues (FindLaw and Elite) with research-related revenues flat.
-Corporate, Government and Academic revenues rose 4%.
-Global businesses grew 7% with good growth in Latin America.
+- Revenues increased 4% (flat organic).
+US Law Firm Solutions declined 1% as a 6% increase in Business of Law (FindLaw and Elite) was offset by a 3% decline in research-related revenues.
+Corporate, Government & Academic revenues increased 4%.
+Global businesses grew 17% (1% organic).

-- Operating profit increased 5% and the associated margin was 25.7% compared to 25.2% in the prior-year period.
+- EBITDA increased 2% and the corresponding margin was 34.8% compared to 35.0% in the prior-year period.

 Tax & Accounting

-- EBITDA increased 50% and the corresponding margin increased 410 basis points to 31.0%.
+- Operating profit increased 10% and the related margin increased 70 basis points to 21.8%.

-- Tax & Accounting is a seasonal business with a significant percentage of its operating profit traditionally generated in the fourth quarter.
-Small movements in the timing of expenses can impact margins in any given quarter for the Tax & Accounting business.
+- Small movements in the timing of revenues and expenses can impact margins in any given quarter for the Tax & Accounting business.
 Full-year margins are more reflective of the segment’s underlying performance.

 Intellectual Property & Science

-- Small movements in the timing of expenses can impact margins in any given quarter for the Intellectual Property & Science business.
-Full-year margins are more reflective of the segment's underlying performance.
+- Small movements in the timing of revenues and expenses can impact margins in any given quarter for the Intellectual Property & Science business.
+Full-year margins are more reflective of the segment’s underlying performance.

 Business Outlook (Before Currency)

-Thomson Reuters today reaffirmed its business outlook for 2012 that was previously communicated in February.
+Thomson Reuters today reaffirmed its business outlook for 2013.
+The company expects:

-Thomson Reuters expects its adjusted EBITDA margin to range between 27% and 28% in 2012.
+- adjusted EBITDA margin to range between 26% and 27%;

 The information in this section is forward-looking and should be read in conjunction with the section below entitled “Special Note Regarding Forward-Looking Statements, Material Assumptions and Material Risks.”